 Please note that this metric only looks at external co-investors.

-To be an external co-investor, it means another AngelList GP listed as an investor for a deal they're bringing in.
+To be considered an external co-investor, it means another AngelList GP is listed as an investor on the deal.
 For this reason, it's very hard to be listed as an external co-investor as an AngelList GP.